-Multiple Ki Pro units (both Ki Pros and Minis) can be used in unison to produce recordings via the Gang Control feature.
+Multiple Ki Pro units can be used in unison to produce recordings via the Gang Control feature, beginning with Ki Pro version 2.0 firmware.
 This feature is only available via the web UI when Ki Pro units have IP addresses configured under a common network and subnet mask and are connected via their LAN connections to an ethernet switch or hub to a host computer.
-AJA recommends that all Ki Pro units in a gang use the same firmware version.
+AJA recommends that all Ki Pro units in a gang use the same firmware version